dermotreynolds/data.io.docs/other/solution-design-example.md

 1. Elastic Search Changed from IaaS(3 node) to PaaS.
 2. All PaaS elements can scale out.

+##### Maintainability
+1. All pull requests are peer reviewed before being applied to the production branch.
+2. Environment can be reverted to a previous change by executing terrform against previous branch.

 ### 7.2 Bill Of Materials